unnamedw/play-billing-samples/ClassyTaxiAppKotlin/README.md

 # What do I need?

-* A [Google Play Developer Account](https://developer.android.com/distribute/console/) to publish the app and manage subscriptions
+* A [Google Play Developer Account](https://developer.android.com/distribute/console/) to publish the app and manage subscriptions and one-time products

 * A [Firebase project](https://firebase.google.com/) to deploy the server implementation on [Cloud Functions for Firebase](https://firebase.google.com/docs/functions/), enable sign-in, and